 We move to watch the sunset at Lake Malik.

 The sky is now outcast and birds are swarming all across the lake creating a picturesque scene.

 Within a few minutes, the rains arrive in full splendor.

 I duck over my equipment to protect it from the downpour.
 The camera, my cell, my valuables are at stake.
 But here I am, a rain-detester, enjoying the forest rain.
 The raindrops fall like pellets on my face and for once I am in love with the rain.

 We see the sun peeping out of the clouds, a magical golden lining, marking a new morning.
 Mukesh, our guide for today announces we have been allotted Zone 2 today.

 The forest air is thick, cold, yet comforting.
 Our first encounter is with a dancing peacock, who doesn’t disappoint our lenses.

 A little ahead we are now intruding upon a forest fight.
 A pair of spotted deer are locked in a fight, unaware of 20 people quietly witnessing the spectacle.

-As we traverse pass the rocky terrain, across the deciduous dhonk trees, the birds sing their own wild song.
+As we traverse past the rocky terrain, across the deciduous Dhonk trees, the birds sing their own wild song.

 The next fifteen minutes are spent by the lakeside watching the Ghariyal crocodiles slither in the waters to catch their prey.